Updated African Travel Restrictions Due to COVID-19 – UgandaPosted on August 24th, 2020 by Overland Africa

 Uganda has released a tentative phased reopening schedule for all its land borders and the resumption of international passenger flights to Entebbe International Airport, effective 1 October 2020.

-- Arriving passengers must present a negative COVID-19 PCR test result from an accredited laboratory in their country of origin, issued within 72 hours of departure for Uganda.
+- Provide a negative COVID-19 PCR test result from an accredited laboratory in your country of origin, issued within 120 hours of departure for Uganda.

-- All visitors will undergo temperature checks and health screening on arrival.
+- Undergo temperature checks and health screening on arrival.

-- Visitors are expected to wear masks, maintain a social distance of 1.5 metres (5 feet) where possible, and practice good personal hygiene.
+- Wear masks, maintain a social distance of 1.5 metres (5 feet) where possible, and practice good personal hygiene.

-- Travellers are advised to arrive at the airport at least four hours before their scheduled flights.
+- Arrive at the airport at least four hours before their scheduled flights.

-- Passengers must present a negative COVID-19 PCR test result, issued within 120 hours of departing from Uganda.
+- Present a negative COVID-19 PCR test result, issued within 120 hours of departing from Uganda.